-The scope of the statistics covered by the Directive refers to the carriage of goods and passengers by seagoing vessels calling at ports in the territories of the reporting countries.
+The scope of the statistics covered by the Directive refers to the carriage of goods and passengers by seagoing vessels calling at ports in the territories of the reporting countries (EU, EFTA, UK and candidate countries).

 Carriage of goods and passengers by sea means the movement of goods and passengers using seagoing vessels, on voyages which are undertaken wholly or partly at sea.